nick887/customize_router/README.md

 # Customize router

-## it encapsulation the gin router
+## it is a encapsulation of gin router

 ## use
 ```